layabalaji/student/final.md

 ![img](images/IMG_4855.png)

 I liked how the visuals looked on the CSSE game and how they made it interactive and fun to play.
 The display and background was done very well and would like to attempt to make something like this sometime this school year..

+---

+## Future Goals

+- Contribute more to group projects
+- Collaborate more with teamates
+- Further my understanding in more complex CS topics